Can You Use Nitrogen for Plasma Cutting? A Practical Guide

 Two gases, precisely blended as H-35 (65% argon, 35% hydrogen), deliver the hottest plasma jet for cutting thick nonferrous and stainless materials.

-Use nitrogen as a compatible shield gas when you need to control surface chemistry; it reduces oxidation and preserves edge color on high-alloy steels.
+Use nitrogen as a compatible shield gas when you need to control surface chemistry.
+It reduces oxidation and preserves edge color on high-alloy steels.

 Shield Gas Options

 While plasma gas selection drives arc energy, your shield gas choice controls surface chemistry, edge color, and dross formation on stainless and aluminum.
 For high-spec results, align the shield gas to material and current.
-An argon-hydrogen mixture (≈65% Ar / 35% H2) delivers smooth surfaces on stainless steel and aluminum; pair it with nitrogen as the shield gas to stabilize the arc, limit oxidation, and improve cutting quality.

 Where supported, nitrogen-water shield concepts further suppress fumes and enhance finish.
 Maintain gas purity, correct flow, and nozzle stand-off per manufacturer specifications to guarantee consistent results.